Zero-sum partitions of Abelian groups and their applications to magic- and antimagic-type labelings: Introduction

 For every finite Abelian group $\Gamma$ such that $|I(\Gamma)|=0$ (equivalently, the order of $\Gamma$ is odd), a stronger version of $2$-ZSPP was proved.
 Let us give a brief explanation.

+In 1957, inspired by Steiner triples research, Skolem posed the following question \citep{ref_Sko57}: {For $n\equiv 1\pmod 6$, does there exist a partition of the set of non-zero elements of the cyclic group $\mathbb{Z}_n$ into triples such that the sum of elements in each subset is congruent to $0\pmod n$?

-We call a $6$-subset $C$ of an Abelian group $\Gamma$ \textit{good} if $C = \{c, d,-c -d,-c,-d, c + d\}$ for some $c$ and $d$ in $\Gamma$.
+This question received an affirmative answer \citep{ref_Han,ref_Sko57, ref_Sko58} and served as a starting point for a more general problem posed by Tannenbaum.
+Namely, we call a $6$-subset $C$ of an Abelian group $\Gamma$ \textit{good} if $C = \{c, d,-c -d,-c,-d, c + d\}$ for some $c$ and $d$ in $\Gamma$.
 Notice that the sum of elements of a good $6$-subset is $0$.
 Moreover, it can be partitioned into three zero-sum $2$-subsets or two zero-sum $3$-subsets.